AaronRutley/valetpress/readme.md

 - Install [WP-CLI](https://wp-cli.org/)
 - Download / Clone this repo into a directory like `~/.valetpress`
 - Customise / Extend the `valetpress` file as needed to suit your projects
-- Include the `valetpress` script in your `bashrc` or similar file.
+- Include the `valetpress` script in your `.bashrc` or similar file.

-Note: I'm including this in my `.zshrc` file as I'm using OMG-ZSH.
+Note: I'm including this in my `.zshrc` file as I'm using [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).

 ```
 if [ -f ~/.valetpress/valetpress ]; then